May 25, 2025 plants not to plant with salvia

-Salvia are elegant plants with beautiful purple, red and white spikes that look so inviting.
-But unfortunately that doesn’t make them pushovers that will share their space with anything you decide to plant alongside them.
+Salvia are elegant plants with beautiful purple, red and white spikes that are hard to resist.
+But unfortunately that doesn’t make happy to share their space with anything you decide to plant alongside them.

-A mixed border I tried making years ago that featured Salvias was a disaster.
-They ended up looking scraggly and pathetic and the other plants I planted with them didn’t do much better.
+A mixed border I tried making years ago that had Salvias in was a disaster.
+They ended up looking thin and pathetic and the other plants I planted with them didn’t do much better.

-So Salvia won’t grow happily with simply anything.
+So Salvia won’t grow well with simply anything.
 Like lots of other plants they can be picky about what they share their space with.

 Understanding Salvia

-The first thing you need to know about salvia is that there are actually over 900 species in this genus.
+The first thing you need to know about salvia is that there are actually over 900 species of them.
 The most common one’s though are salvia splendens (scarlet sage) and Salvia nemorosa (woodland sage).
-Chances are it’s one of these you’re dealing with.
+Chances are it’s one of these you’re growing.

-What makes salvias tricky companion plants is that they have some very specific needs and are extremely competitive in nature.
-They’re drought tolerant once established but they’re also heavy feeders during their growing season.
-They love full sun but can get leggy and weak if they don’t get proper air circulation.
+What makes salvias tricky companion plants is that they have specific needs and are extremely competitive in nature.
+They’re drought tolerant once established but they also take a lot nutrients from the soil during their growing season.
+They love a lot of sun but can get leggy and weak if they don’t get proper air flowing around them.

-Most importantly though is that they release compounds through their roots that can either help out or interfere with neighboring plants.
+Most importantly though is that they release substances through their roots that can either help out or interfere with plants near them.

 It’s easy to think of salvias as low maintenance border plants you can plant anywhere you like.
 But you’d be Wrong.